List of commercially available roofing materials: Shingle

-Slate roofs
+Slate

 While slates have high cost, they have a life expectancy of 80 to 400 years.
 See the article slate industry for an overview including names of quarries.
 Some of the famous quarries where the highest quality slate comes from that are available in Australia are Bethesda in Wales and areas of Spain.

 Ceramic tile

 Tile roofing traditionally consists of locally available materials such as clay, granite, terracotta or slate, though many modern applications contain concrete.